May 15, 2023

-For example, Taylor Price offers Generation Z finance advice to over 1.1 million followers.
+For example, TikToker Taylor Price offers Generation Z finance advice to over 1.1 million followers.

-TikTok is most popular with teenagers around the world, who are generally early adopters of new social media platforms.
+TikTok is most popular with young people around the world (39 percent are 18-24 years of age), who are generally early adopters of new social media platforms.
 They figured out early on how to use and adapt the platform to their tastes and needs, and many have gathered thousands of followers over the past few years.

-Millennials and Baby Boomers who join the platform may poke fun at themselves, in their clumsiness at using the app, or the content they produce.
-Many claim that they have been encouraged or inspired to use the app by teenaged family members.
+Millennials and Baby Boomers who join the platform may poke fun at themselves, for their clumsiness at using the app, or the content they produce.
+Many claim that they have been encouraged or inspired to use the app by teenage family members.

 Even though TikTok very much appeals to young generations, it does seem to be retaining its audience as they age.

-TikTok is available in 154 countries.
-Global Web Index stats from 2019 show that TikTok penetration is seemingly at its highest in Asia, where over one third of users aged 16-64 had an account.
+TikTok is available in over 150 countries and penetration is at its highest in Asia, where over one-third of users aged 16-64 had an account.
 There’s not much to split the rest of the world, with penetration of between 12 percent (North America) and 10 percent (Latin America and Europe).

 Global brands have recognized the importance of TikTok as a key way to engage with young audiences, encourage user-generated content, and partner with relevant influencers.
 TikTok has seen both paid and influencer campaigns on its app from Nike, Skittles, Fenty Beauty, Pepsi, Calvin Klein, Sony, and FIFA, to name a few.
 If you’re a brand looking to connect with TikTok creators, use a tracker tool to identify relevant influencers.